-The Southern Conference on British Studies solicits proposals for its 2018 meeting in Birmingham, Alabama, November 9-10.
+The Southern Conference on British Studies solicits proposals for its 2019 meeting Louisville, Kentucky, November 8-9.
 The SCBS will meet in conjunction with the Southern Historical Association.

 The SCBS construes British Studies widely and invites participation by scholars in all areas of British history and culture, including the Empire or Commonwealth and the British Isles.
-We welcome both individual and panel submissions on any topic in British Studies, but especially on the theme of Tipping Points: We invite papers that address this theme from a wide variety of perspectives, exploring religious, intellectual, imperial, political, social, and other dream worlds, as well as dystopias and other challenges to sacred and secular and visions of perfection.
+We welcome both individual and panel submissions on any topic in British Studies, but especially on the theme of Remembrance and the Future.
+We invite papers that address commemoration, memory, history, and attempts to plan for the future.
+We also invite submissions from a wide variety of perspectives, exploring religious, economic, intellectual, imperial, political, social, and aesthetic themes.

 Individual proposals should be no more than 250 words in length and include a short biographical statement.
 Panel proposals should be limited to 750 words and include a rationale for the panel as well as a brief description of each paper and participant.
 Proposals should be sent to Dr. Lisa Clark Diller at: email@example.com

-Graduate students who present papers at meetings are eligible to apply for a $2,500 research travel award within two years of their presentation.
-See the SCBS website for more information: http://scbs.edublogs.org/2018/01/30/new-graduate-student-travel-award/
+Graduate students who present papers at SCBS meetings are eligible to apply for a $1200 research travel award in the two years following their presentation.
+See the SCBS website for more information: http://scbs.edublogs.org/hanft-research-award-information/

 Welcome to the Southern Conference on British Studies (SCBS), a regional branch of the North American Conference on British Studies (NACBS).
 The Conference meets annually, customarily in the Fall in conjunction with the Southern Historical Association.
 The meeting comprises two days of paper sessions with two or more panels running concurrently.